-When I arrived here, I was determined to maintain a few of my favorite daily rituals from home.
-Coffee had somehow become one of them, and I'm surprised to report that I've had a cup of coffee just about every single day of my time here.
+When I arrived here, I was determined to maintain a few of my favorite daily rituals from home, and coffee has become one of them.

 As I type this, I'm sitting in the Baker-Berry library lobby waiting for King Arthur Flour Cafe (KAF) to open.
 I'm not exactly thrilled that I arrived half an hour early, but it offers excellent opportunity for reflection.
 So, dear readers, here is a dissertation on some of students' favorite coffee locations on campus.

 - No. 1

 Among my favorite locations at Dartmouth, the little cafe is a welcoming, warm hub even and especially on the chilliest of mornings.
 Behind their glass display case sit mounds of pastries, muffins, and quiches.
 Their coffee selection is excellent (see picture).
 More than that, the baristas are endlessly friendly, which may come as a surprise to those who've seen the sprawling line trickling into the library lobby.
 In fact, several Dartmouth students put together an app called "Line at KAF" in order for students to check the line and adjust their plans accordingly.
 Another bonus: KAF accepts cash, cards, and DBA—Dartmouth dollars that are usable for everything from laundry to meals, the budgeted nature of which is extremely convenient for those looking to keep their spending down.
 Last tip: bring your own mug.
 Doing so guarantees you a discount, the opportunity to be eco-friendly at eight in the morning, and a very homey feeling once you've found a seat at which to enjoy your drink of choice.